 “I am convinced that the solutions that we will jointly develop here will not only support and facilitate energy transition in Alberta, but we will be exporting these solutions in Canada and across the globe,” said Faisal Kazi, president and CEO of Siemens Canada.

 The microgrid lab will help researchers and industry partners discover innovative technologies to generate, manage and store energy and reduce or eliminate greenhouse gas emissions, said Lauren Mercier, the NAIT research and innovation specialist helping to build the lab.

 Small business solutions

-Small businesses also hope to work with the NAIT lab.
-Growing Greener Innovations, a company that has developed a small, portable power system, plans to test and refine it with NAIT researchers, says its president, Connie Stacey.
+Small businesses also hope to work with the NAIT centre.
+Growing Greener Innovations, a company that has developed a small, portable power system, plans to test and refine it with NAIT researchers, said its president, Connie Stacey.
 It could be used to power a rural home, an outdoor event, or medical equipment in an aid camp, for example.

 The system can be expanded as needed like LEGO, without the need for a technician or electrician.
 Mercier says NAIT can help test the product under different weather conditions and scenarios, and provide resources that a small company wouldn’t otherwise be able to access.

-“This company is a great example of what we can do, working with small- and medium-sized enterprises to help them develop, validate and test their products,” says Mercier.
+“This company is a great example of what we can do, working with small- and medium-sized enterprises to help them develop, validate and test their products,” said Mercier.